 The Government agreed to an initiative to enable road controlling authorities (RCAs) to make bylaws to allow electric vehicles access to special vehicle lanes (including transit, high occupancy vehicle, priority bypass, and bus lanes).
 Changes to the Land Transport Act 1998 and Land Transport Rules are required to implement the initiative.

 Changes to the Land Transport Act 1998 will be made through the Energy Innovation (Electric Vehicles and Other Matters) Amendment Bill, which is currently before Parliament.

 Changes to the Land Transport Rules are being led by the Ministry of Transport and New Zealand Transport Agency.

-As part of the Electric Vehicles Programme, Inland Revenue were asked to review the tax depreciation rate, and the method used to calculate Fringe Benefit Tax, for electric vehicles.
-Inland Revenue are seeking information from people that have made their own analysis or assessment of electric vehicles.
-Download the survey here [PDF, 225 KB].
+Inland Revenue has been asked to review the tax depreciation rate, and the method used to calculate fringe benefit tax, for electric vehicles to ensure it is fair.
+Inland Revenue has received information from a number of stakeholders that have made their own analysis or assessment of electric vehicles, to aid in its review.

-Members of the Group are:
+Members of the group are:

 - Peter Mersi, Secretary for Transport, Chair

-- Andrew Caseley, Chief Executive, Energy Efficiency and Conservation Authority
+- Andrew Caseley, Chief Executive, EECA

 - Abbie Reynolds, Executive Director, Sustainable Business Council

-- Fraser Whineray, Chief Executive, Mercury NZ Limited
+- Fraser Whineray, Chief Executive, Mercury

-- Gary Nalder, Director Asset Finance, Westpac, and Board member, Drive Electric
+- Gary Nalder, Director Asset Finance, Westpac, and board member, Drive Electric

 - David Crawford, Chief Executive, Motor Industry Association

-- Simon MacKenzie, Chief Executive, Vector Limited
+- Simon Mackenzie, Chief Executive, Vector Limited

 - Mike Noon, General Manager Motoring Affairs, AA